 “Despite extending the recommended timeline-to-diagnosis by 300%, the new timeframes are still not being met,” said Mr Wiggins, who shares concerns expressed by individuals involved in developing the new guidelines, that the extended threshold de-emphasises the need for prompt evaluation.

-Research shows diagnostic intervals exceeding 120 days are associated with poorer outcomes, yet 90% of National Bowel Cancer Screening Program (NBCSP) participants with a positive screen are waiting between 116-181 days.
+Research shows diagnostic intervals exceeding 120 days are associated with poorer outcomes, yet the number of days 90% of National Bowel Cancer Screening Program (NBCSP) participants with a positive screen are waiting range between 116-181 days, depending on where they live in the country.

 “What is needed is a Colonoscopy Wait-time Guarantee,” said Mr Wiggins, “complete with public wait time recording, reporting and adequate resourcing of colonoscopy.”